shakes76/PatternAnalysis-2024/recognition/VQVAE_47323254/README.md

 <img src="images/augmentation_resize_metrics.png" alt="resize" height="250"/>
 <img src="images/augmentation_resize_images.png" alt="resize" height="250"/>

-## Model Complexity
-I experimented with the complexity of the model by changing the number of hidden channels in the encoder and decoder, the number of hidden channels in the residual blocks, the number of residual blocks, number of embeddings, and size of embeddings.
-The experiment was conducted using a downscale factor of 4 over 30 epochs, with a learning rate of 0.001 and augmentations with resizing.
-TODO

 ## Downscale Factor
 I experimented with different downscale factors, 8 and 16, to evaluate the model's performance with more compressed codebooks.
 The experiments were conducted over 100 epochs, using a learning rate of 0.001 and augmentations with resizing.
 I also changed the model complexity by adjusting the number of hidden channels in the encoder and decoder, the number and size of residual blocks, the number of embeddings, and the embedding size.